-At its Illkirch-Graffenstaden site (France), the Company has a pilot manufacturing area dedicated to the production of small clinical batches (for Phase I and II trials) in accordance with Good Manufacturing Practice (GMP).
-This site is in charge of producing doses for patients included in the two Phase I trials of TG4050 ($myvac^$).
-It has also been designed to enable the production of small batches of drug candidates from the Invir.IOTM platform for its clinical trials or those that its partners may conduct.
+At its Illkirch-Graffenstaden site (France), the Company has a pilot manufacturing area dedicated to the production of small clinical batches (for Phase I and II trials) in accordance with Good Manufacturing Practices (GMP).
+This site is in charge of producing doses for patients included in the clinical trials of TG4050 (myvac\).
+It has also been designed to enable the production of small batches of drug candidates from the Invir.IO\ platform for its clinical trials or those that its partners may conduct.